probe-scope/Documentation-and-Specification/Readme.md

 ## Probe-Scope CDC Interface Spec

 This is the defining spec for how we transfer data over USB from the Probe-Scope to the GUI and back again.
 Why use CDC?
-It is widely soupported and when measured, it can transfer bianary data 90% as fast as raw USB bulk transfers.
+It is widely supported and when measured, it can transfer binary data 90% as fast as raw USB bulk transfers.

 ## Probe Scope Frontend Calc